AutomatedConsulting/passport-discord/README.md

 Before using this strategy, it is strongly recommended that you read through the official docs page [here](https://discord.com/developers/docs/topics/oauth2), especially about the scopes and understand how the auth works.

+## Changes Compared to the Original This is Forked From
+- Added `disable_guild_select`, and `guild_id` parameters
+- Fixed bug wherein callback was called twice

 ## Usage
 `npm install passport-discord --save`